A Semi-Algebraic Framework for Verification and Synthesis of Control Barrier Functions: Problem Formulation: Safety Verification

-\begin{proof} NP-hardness of Problem \ref{problem:viability-verification} is weaker than NP-hardness of checking whether there exists $x$ satisfying the conditions of Proposition \ref{prop:unconstrained-single-poly-viability}.
-We will show that there exists a polynomial time reduction of the NP-hard problem of checking nonnegativity of a polynomial to the problem of verifying conditions of Proposition \ref{prop:unconstrained-single-poly-viability}.
+\begin{proof} If there is a polynomial-time algorithm for Problem \ref{problem:viability-verification}, then the algorithm can be used to check the conditions of Corollary \ref{prop:unconstrained-single-poly-viability}, since viability of a set $\{x: b(x) \geq 0\}$ for some polynomial $b(x)$ is a special case of viability of a practical semialgebraic set $\mathcal{C}$.
+Hence, in order to prove that Problem \ref{problem:viability-verification} is NP-hard, it suffices to prove that checking the conditions of Corollary \ref{prop:unconstrained-single-poly-viability} is NP-hard.
+We will show that there exists a polynomial time reduction of the NP-hard problem of checking nonnegativity of a polynomial to the problem of verifying conditions of Corollary \ref{prop:unconstrained-single-poly-viability}.

 Let $r: \mathbb{R}^{n} \rightarrow \mathbb{R}$ be a polynomial with degree four or more.
 Define $b: \mathbb{R}^{n+1} \rightarrow \mathbb{R}$ by $b(x) = x_{n+1}r(x_{1},\ldots,x_{n})$ where $x = (x_{1},\ldots,x_{n},x_{n+1})^{T}$.
 Define $g: \mathbb{R}^{n+1} \rightarrow \mathbb{R}^{(n+1) \times m}$ by $g(x) \equiv 0$.
 Define $f: \mathbb{R}^{n+1} \rightarrow \mathbb{R}^{n+1}$ as $f(x) = (f_{1}(x),\ldots,f_{n+1}(x)^{T}$ with